Skip to main content

 Injury: De Quervain’s Tenosynovitis

 De Quervain’s is a painful condition affecting the tendons on the thumb side of the wrist.
 Parents, especially mothers of young children, are often at risk due to the anatomy and positioning required for the typical lifting of a child from under the armpit region.
-Forceful, sustained thumb abduction (making an L with thumb and first finger) with ulnar wrist deviation (wrists positioned towards floor when lifting) may contribute to developing this condition.1
+Forceful, sustained thumb abduction (forming an L with the thumb and first finger) combined with ulnar wrist deviation (wrists positioned towards the floor when lifting) may contribute to the development of this condition1.

 orthopedic growing pains